 Critical thinking Quiz

-Review page 4 in CMS1000 course outline
+Review assessment detail in CMS1000 course outline

 There are 20 question multiple choice quiz addressing content on